shadowwalker/next-pwa/README.md

    1. Reduce logging noise due to production build doesn't include logging.
    2. Improve performance a bit due to production build is optimized and minified.
 7. If you just want to disable worker box logging while keeping development build during development, [simply put `self.__WB_DISABLE_DEV_LOGS = true` in your `worker/index.js` (create one if you don't have one)](https://github.com/shadowwalker/next-pwa/blob/c48ef110360d0138ad2dacd82ab96964e3da2daf/examples/custom-worker/worker/index.js#L6).
+8. It is common developers have to use `userAgent` string to determine if users are using Safari/iOS/MacOS or some other platform, [ua-parser-js](https://www.npmjs.com/package/ua-parser-js) library is a good friend for that purpose.

 ## Reference